 From the maker's of the Internet Modern History Sourcebook

 "An Archive of World War Two memories -- written by the public, gathered by the BBC."
 Compiled between June 2003 and January 2006, this archive contains 47,000 stories and 15,000 images.

 Casualty estimate for both Allied and Axis powers, compiled by Professor Joseph V. O'Brien, Department of History, John Jay College of Criminal Justice

 The Chicago Manual of Style

 Publication Date: 2010-08-01

-Online version of the well-known style guide now in its 16th edition.
+of the well-known style guide now in its 16th edition.
 Historians employ this style almost exclusively, but so do researchers in many other disciplines.
-Also consider the Temple University Writing Center's guide to the Chicago Style (15th ed.).
+The Online Writing Lab of Purdue University has created an excellent short-hand guide

 Manage your citations with RefWorks, a tool that allows researchers to easily import, export, search, and create automatically formatted bibliographies online.
 Citations found via searches in library databases such as JSTOR can be